rocketpowerkille/Tare/docs/BAZANTIC_PLAIN_LANGUAGE_RECIPE.md

 Use Tare when a user wants to understand a DeFi wallet position, vault composition, nested allocation, valuation, evidence source, backing claim or verification limitation.
 Use returned Tare evidence to explain the result while preserving exact source, block, status and limitations.
 The external agent writes the explanation.
-Tare does not call an LLM or add verification by summarizing a report.
+Context generation does not call a model or add verification.
+The optional in-page [investigation assistant](BAZANTIC_INVESTIGATION.md) delegates to a different pinned-report Recipe through Bazantic without adding an LLM provider SDK or key.

+This public Recipe returns prose.
+Do not use its prose-only instructions for `tare-pinned-report-investigation`, whose in-page renderer requires cited JSON.

 ## Actual tool surfaces